-Women's Rights Activist, Social Entrepreneur and Global Speaker
+Women's Rights Activist, Social Entrepreneur, Global Speaker, Author

 Khalida is an Unreasonable Mentor.
-Khalida has participated in 8 programs, including mentoring virtually in Fall 2020 Programs, and has advised over 109 Unreasonable companies.
+Khalida has participated in 3 programs, including Unreasonable GOALS 2018, and has advised over 45 Unreasonable companies.

 Specialties: Social Entrepreneurship, Communication Strategies, Marketing, Research, Partnerships, Peer-to-Peer Growth Programs, Public Speaking, Activism, Advocacy and Lobbying, Sustainability Strategies, Team Building, Business Development and Sufism.